 Painful swelling of the jaw, dislodged teeth, or broken teeth are all good reasons to look for emergency dental services.
-When patients need an emergency dentist in Greenwood Village CO, Dr. Devin Rentz and Dr. Hayley Quartuccio stand ready to provide assistance.
+When patients need an emergency dentist in Greenwood Village CO, Dr. Devin Rentz stands ready to provide assistance.

 What Qualifies as a Dental Emergency?

 What you consider a dental emergency might differ from what the emergency dentist does.
 Run of the mill cavities, breaks, and chips don’t necessarily qualify unless the pain is severe.
-In such cases, the dentist focuses on a temporary fix that will hold until patient can see their regular dentist.
+In such cases, the dentist focuses on a temporary fix that will hold until the patient can see their regular dentist.

 Patients should think of a dental emergency in the same way that they think of medical emergencies.
 A standard headache doesn’t warrant a visit to the emergency room unless it starts reaching unacceptable levels.
 Similarly, a cavity doesn’t warrant immediate professional dental care unless it’s unbearable.

 - There’s a bad chip or break exposing the nerve of the tooth

 - A tooth or teeth are loose in or are out of their sockets

 - The jaw swells or is painful

 What to Do If Patients Dislodge a Tooth

 Start by trying to gently place the tooth back into the socket.
 If placement is not possible, put the tooth in a container with milk, or in a damp cloth to keep the roots moist.
 Put it in gently, don’t ram it in.
 If that’s not possible, put the tooth in milk, or in a damp cloth to keep the roots moist.
 Then call the dentist’s emergency line to see them within an hour for the best results.